Equipment Computation

 2) Equipment block structure

-Section titled “2) Equipment block structure”equipment: preset: preset_name # Optional: equipment preset reference computed: true # Optional: shorthand for compute: {}
+Section titled “2) Equipment block structure”equipment: computed: true # Optional: shorthand for compute: {}

 compute: # Optional: computation parameters formula: "standard" # Formula name (default: "standard") powerTier: 5 # Power tier 1–16 (default: derived) rank: 0 # Rank boost (default: 0)

-override: # Optional: explicit value overrides (always win) equipmentId: 900099001 part: "Weapon" type: "AXE"
+override: # Optional: explicit value overrides (always win) equipmentId: 900099001 part: Weapon type: AXE

 # Computed stats (examples; exact set depends on category) maxAtk: 600 impact: 100